TEAMMATES/teammates/docs/ide-setup.md

    * Click `Configure → Project Defaults → Project Structure` (or `File → Project Structure` if a project is currently open).
      Select SDKs in Platform Settings and check if there is an SDK named `1.8` with a JDK home path pointing to a JDK 8 path.
-     Otherwise add a new SDK using JDK 8 with a name of `1.8`.
+     Otherwise, add a new SDK using JDK 8 with a name of `1.8`.
      ![intellijsetupguide-1.png](images/intellijsetupguide-1.png)

 1. You need the [Google Cloud Tools](https://cloud.google.com/tools/intellij/docs/quickstart-IDEA#install) plugin installed and configured: